tbklang/documentation/docs/implementation/34-dependency.md

 This is important because visitation marking is used in order to know if a certain parse node has been processed but because `Statement` (parse nodes) do not have such functionality whilst dependency nodes **do**, we therefore need to map a given parse node to the same exact (by memory reference) dependency node each time, and then check the visitation status of said `DNode` during processing.

+#### Example pooling

-Below we have an example of what this process looks like:
+Below we have an example of what this process looks like.
+In this case we would have done something akin to the following.
+Our scenario is that we have some sort of parse node, let's assume it was a `Variable` parse node which would represent a variable declaration.

 ![](docs/graphs/pooling.dot.png){ width="400" }
 ![](../../graphs/pooling.dot.svg){ width="400" }

 ---

-In this case we would have done something akin to the following.
-Our scenario is that we have some sort of parse node, let's assume it was a `Variable` parse node which would represent a variable declaration.
+What we have done in the code below is extracted our parse node `varPNode`, pooled it in order to retrieve a `DNode` dependency node for it and then confirmed that the `varDNode.entity` is equal to that of the `varPNode` itself.
+Furthermore we then pool the same parse node again (`varPNode`) in order to show the returned dependency node will be the same as that referenced by `varDNode`.

 ```{.d .numberLines}
 Variable varPNode = <... fetch node>;